muenchchristmas/drmlazer11.github.io/_posts/2016-01-03-New-Business-Cards.md

 <p>This afternoon I designed my new business cards.
 I landed on a black and white theme for a few reasons.</p>

 <h3>The design speaks to my multi-faceted skill set.</h3>
 <p>I've always been a jack-of-all-trades.
 Growing up, I was a utility player in each sport I competed in.
 In baseball, I played every infield position, including pitcher and catcher.
 In hockey, I was a defenseman until 8th grade when I switched to left wing.
 And in soccer, my coach would put me just about anywhere on the field (except goalie).
-More recently, I was a co-founder of a bootstrapped startup who wore multiple hats.
+More recently, I was a co-founder of a bootstrapped startup, meaning I needed to wear multiple hats.
 Designing, developing, writing and marketing were my primary roles.</p>

 <h3>I've come to the realization that duality is a major theme in the world.</h3>
 <p>Life, death.
 Good, evil.
 Day, night.
 Warm, cold.
 Left, right.
 Masculine, feminine.
 Leader, follower.
 And the list goes on.</p>